louiz/biboumi/doc/biboumi.1.rst

       the archiving of messages is enabled for this room, the client will receive the messages that where sent in this channel.
 This option can be used to make biboumi act as an IRC bouncer.
+    * Record History: whether or not history messages should be saved in the database, for this specific channel.
+If the value is “unset” (the default), then the value configured globally is used.
+This option is there, for example, to be able to enable history recording globally while disabling it for a few specific “private” channels.

 Raw IRC messages
 ----------------